Last Updated on

 - Don’t hesitate to ask for discounts

 - Ask about all the fees.
-Do they include the cost of MRI, cost of the radiologist reading?
+Do they include the cost of scan and the radiologist reading?

 - Take your doctor referral with you to another facility – your referral might be issued to one of the most expensive hospitals in the country

-- Check the recommendation of best machine type required for your scan – if you need an MRI for a knee or a shoulder, you don’t need the “Ferrari” of MRIs that will cost you thousands of dollars, a simple “Toyota” like MRI for $250 will completely suffice
+- Check the recommendation of best machine type required for your scan – if you need a simple scan you probably don’t need to get it in a state of the art machine